sabrina-mattuzzi/dncs-lab/README.md

 ## Vagrantfile

-I modified the Vagrantfile, changing the path on each device such as
+I modified the Vagrantfile, changing the path on each device with `name-device.sh`. for example:
 ```
  hostc.vm.provision "shell", path: "host-c.sh"
 ```